Orange Saffron Semolina Cake

 Saffron – soak in 1 tbsp hot water for 10-15 minutes for best colour

 Fresh Orange Juice – best to use freshly squeezed orange juice.
-To add to the batter and also for soaking the cake
+To add to the batter and also for making the syrup.

 Orange Rind or Zest – for flavouring